zerodayz/keepsake/data/home.md

 Welcome to the Keepsake v2.0

 This version of keepsake is powered by Go.
-If you want to have something implemented please see [WishList] and put your requested feature and your name.
+If you want to have something implemented please see [wishlist] and put your requested feature and your name.

 #Guidelines
 ## Filename requirements
-To keep consistency across the Wiki, please use naming of your Wiki pages: `PRODUCT_MAJOR_MIN_TITLE`.
+To keep consistency across the Wiki, please use naming of your Wiki pages: `product_major_minor_title`.
 For example `red_hat_openstack_platform_13_deployment`
-Filename can only contain **a-zA-Z0-9_** characters.
+Filename can only contain **a-z0-9_** characters.

 This name will then be used to create a file `red_hat_openstack_platform_13_deployment.md`.
 The name **MUST** be unique.

 ## Navigation
 Navigate to Syntax Help directly using #.
-For example [FrontPage#Syntax Help]
+For example [home#Syntax Help]

 ## How to create new Wiki page
 Simply visit the page you want to see and it will redirect you to the Edit page if it doesn't exist.
-For example creating Example page would be going to [Example] `http://localhost:8080/view/Example`
+For example creating Example page would be going to [example] `http://127.0.0.1:8080/view/Example`

 ## Syntax Help
 ### Code blocks